Nongdamba Singh Naorem: Youth and early career

 Born in Wabagai, Manipur, Nongdamba Naorem was part of the Minerva Punjab youth team.
 After the FIFA U-17 World Cup, Nongdamba Naorem was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time, on loan from Minerva Punjab.
 He made his professional debut for the side in the Arrow's first match of the season against Chennai City.
 He came on as an 86th-minute substitute for Edmund Lalrindika as Indian Arrows won 3–0.

-A month later, on 26 December, Naorem scored his first professional goal of his career against Shillong Lajong.
+A month later, on 26 December, Naorem scored the first professional goal of his career against Shillong Lajong.
 Nongdamba Neorem took the ball on the wing, proceeded to beat three Shillong Lajong defenders to get into the box, and then went past one more defender before slotting the ball home past the goalkeeper as Indian Arrows won 3–0.